mcarbonell/DynamicCRUD/docs/REFACTORING_PATTERNS.md

 ## Future Refactoring Candidates

-Classes that could benefit from similar refactoring:
+All major classes have been refactored! 🎉

-1. **FileUploadHandler.php** - Simplify upload logic, extract validation
+Potential future improvements:
-2. **NotificationManager.php** - Extract email/webhook logic
+1. **Performance optimization** - Benchmark and optimize hot paths
-3. **WorkflowEngine.php** - Simplify transition logic
+2. **Additional test coverage** - Edge cases and integration tests
-4. **AuditLogger.php** - Extract formatting logic
+3. **Documentation** - Inline PHPDoc for all methods

 ## Resources